 "Vietnamese shippers are not the ones negotiating and signing the shipping contract, so in order to get the goods, they are forced to accept the surcharge terms set by the shipping line," said Mr. Pham Quoc Long, Chairman of VISABA.

-Leaders of VISABA and the Vietnam Shippers Association both believe that the arbitrary increase of fees and surcharges by shipping lines affects the interests of domestic export and logistics enterprises.
+Leaders of VISABA and the Vietnam Shippers Association both believe that the fact that shipping lines arbitrarily increase fees and surcharges affects the interests of domestic export and logistics enterprises.

 On the other hand, currently 100% of Vietnam's import and export volume is handled by foreign shipping lines.
-However, they enter and exit ports and open routes without reporting because current laws do not stipulate this.
+However, they enter and exit ports and open routes without reporting because current laws do not require it.
 This, according to Mr. Pham Quoc Long, also increases logistics costs and reduces the competitiveness of Vietnamese goods with other countries.

 On the shipping line side, they explained that the surcharges and increased freight rates were due to the ships having to take a detour when tensions in the Red Sea escalated.
 This caused the voyage to be extended by 7-10 days, increasing costs.
 Representatives of some shipping lines such as HMM and ONE said that the additional charges were reasonable and were negotiated and announced to customers in advance.